-A humble temple with a longitudinal layout, a main chapel that is lower and narrower than the body made up of one unique aisle.
-The construction of this church will have been carried out in the end of the 8th Century, including various bricklayer marks and using masonry from an older construction from 1188 according to the inverted inscription on the north wall of the main chapel.
+A humble temple with a longitudinal layout, a main chapel that is lower and narrower, made up of only one nave.
+It is presumed that the church was built during the final years of the 18th Century, some marks left by stonemasons are still visible and the masonry seems to belong to an older construction from 1188 as proven by the inverted inscription found in the north wall of the main chapel.

-But it is the fresco paintings from the 15th Century on the back and lateral walls of the main Chapel, “hidden” behind the main altarpiece, that confer a special interest and an exceptional heritage value to this church.
+What makes this church special and exceptional as part of the Patrimony is the 15th century fresco paintings on the back and lateral walls of the main Chapel, “hidden” behind the main altarpiece.

-On the back wall, the painting is split into various panels by frames.
-On the side of the Evangelium, Saint Catherine of Alexandria can be identified due to the toothed wheel and the spade in the left hand, placed on the head of the tyrant by her feet.
-This is followed by the representation of the Mourning of the Dead Christ and, immediately after, Saint James as pilgrim with the pointed cane in his right hand and a book in his left hand.
-On the side of the Epistle, Saint Barbara is portrayed with a book in the left hand and the grey tower to the right.
+On the back wall, the painting is split into various framed panels.
+Next to the left side of the nave, Saint Catherine of Alexandria can be identified due to the sprocket and the sword in her left hand, threatening the head of a tyrant by her feet.
+This is followed by a representation of the Entombment of Christ and, immediately after, Saint James as a pilgrim carrying a pointed cane on his right hand and a book on his left hand.
+On the side of the Epistle, Saint Barbara is portrayed with a book on her left hand and a grey tower to the right side.

-These four panels are headed by a frieze of angels, which could represent the Sky and which is interrupted in the Centre by a small alcove depicting Our Lady with the Boy on her lap.
-This frieze is topped but another one with interchanged stripes in red and white, overlaid with an imitation of tapestries.
-On the side of the Epistle, we can look at Saint Paul, holding a sword in his right hand and a book in his left hand.
-Above this portray, is a painting of Saint Peter, holding a key in his right hand and also holding a book in his left hand.
+These four panels are headed by a frieze of angels, which could represent heaven and at the centre there is a small alcove depicting Mary with a boy on her lap.
+At the top of this frieze there is another one with interchanged stripes in red and white, overlaid with an imitation of tapestries.
+On the side of the Epistle, we see Saint Paul, holding a sword on his right hand and a book on his left hand.
+Above, is a painting of Saint Peter holding a key on his right hand and also holding a book on his left hand.

-On the side of the Evangelium, Hell and the Final Judge are displayed, with fairy-tale creatures, such as an unusual black bird with a rooster head and a goose beak, a two-headed figure with two horns and a creature with human body and head of a dog.
-Above, a large animal head can be seen swallowing some characters.
-Finally, still on the back wall by the Evangelium, part of an inscription can still be seen today, revealing who ordered the mural paining and the date: [man]dou fazer juan camel […] abade desta ygreja: era de mil cccct, […] ([ord]ered by juan camel […] abbot of this church: from thousand cccct, […]).
-It could be referring to João Camelo de Sousa, son of Álvares Gonçalves Camelo and brother of Luís Alvares de Soura, who both used the title of lords in Baião.
+On the left side of the nave, there is a representation of Hell flooding with bizarre creatures, such as an unusual black bird with a rooster head and a goose beak, a two-headed figure with two horns and a creature with a human body and the head of a dog.
+Above, a large animal head is swallowing some characters.
+Finally, still on the back-left wall of the nave, part of an inscription can still be seen today, revealing who ordered the mural paining and its date: [man]dou fazer juan camel […] abade desta ygreja: era de mil cccct, […] ([ord]ered by juan camel […] abbot of this church: from thousand cccct, […]).
+It could be referring to João Camelo de Sousa, son of Álvares Gonçalves Camelo and brother of Luís Alvares de Soura, both Lords in Baião.

-The medieval church underwent various changes during the modern era, today maintaining the altarpieces in the baroque style and having added, besides the baroque sculpture of the peregrine image of Saint James on the main altarpiece, the painted image on the headliner of the nave and on the cross arch of Saint James, the “moor-slayer”.
+The medieval church underwent various changes during the modern era, today it keeps the baroque altarpieces and it was added a baroque sculpture of the peregrine Saint James on the main altarpiece and the painted images on the ceiling of the nave and on the cross arch of Saint James, the “Mata Mouros” (moor-slayer).

 Rota do Românico.
 (2014) (“Romanesque route”).
 Lousada: Centro de Estudos da Rota do Românico. (“Study centre of the romanesque route”)